 But for international tourists visiting Japan, I’d recommend staying in a more traditional ryokan.
 The ‘traditional wooden Japanese house’ kind I just mentioned.
 So in this article, I’m focusing primarily on the smaller ryokans (less than 10-15 rooms), housed in traditional buildings.

-There’s a fair bit of variety when it comes to ryokans:
+There’s a fair bit of choice when it comes to ryokans, and the atmosphere will largely depend on where it is located:

-• You’ve got your city ryokans, perfect for those who want to dip their toes in the tradition without straying too far from the urban hustle and bustle.
+• You’ve got your city ryokans, perfect for those who want to dip their toes in the tradition while still staying in the city.
 These places usually have a more modern twist, blending the traditional with the contemporary.
+For example, Hoshinoya Tokyo (luxury ryokan, and a dream for all modern ryokan lovers).

-• Then there are the onsen ryokans, which are often found in the countryside, near natural hot springs.
-These are your go-to places if you’re after a spot of relaxation, with communal or private baths fed by the thermal waters.
+• Then there are ryokans located in onsen (hot spring) towns.
+They are often found in the countryside, near natural hot springs that feed the communal and private baths or the surrounding ryokans.
+These are your go-to places if you’re after a spot of relaxation.
+Kusatsu, Hakone, or Kinosaki are famous onsen towns with tons of ryokans.

-• And finally, there are the countryside ryokans, for those really wanting to escape the city noise.
+• And finally, there are the countryside ryokans, for those wanting to see the Japanese countryside (and you absolutely should, it’s beautiful).
 These places are often found in small towns or rural areas, surrounded by nature, and offer an experience that’s as traditional as it gets.
+For an authentic experience, this is what I would recommend.

 2. Pricetag:

-Ryokans range from budget-friendly to wallet-busting luxury.
-Set your budget before you start looking.
-Remember, most ryokans include two meals (breakfast and dinner) in their price, so factor that in when comparing costs.
+Ryokans range from budget-friendly to wallet-killer.
+The most expensive ryokans will be the most beautiful, with the highest service quality, and usually great location.
+Set your budget before you start looking to know what you’ll be able to afford.
+Note that ryokans include two meals (breakfast and dinner) at the same level as mid to high-end restaurants in their price, so factor that in your budget.

 3. Amenities: